RHarryH/avispa-microf/README.md

 | `REMOTE_DEBUG`               | `-`                          | 1 to enable remote debugging capabilities                        |
 | `REMOTE_DEBUG_PORT`          | `-`                          | Remote debug port, `5005` by default                             |

-For more explanation about the ECM properties please check `README.md` of `ecm` project.
+For more explanation about the ECM properties please check `README.md` of Avispa ECM project.

 #### Compose details